 Tiny insects, such as thrips, can bore into rosebuds and will cause them to fall off without blooming.
 To truly get at such insects, one must use a systemic insecticide listed for their control.

 If Knock Out roses won’t bloom, they may not be getting enough sunlight.
 Make sure when planting them that they get 6 to 8 hours of sun.
-Take a good look at the proposed area of planting at different times of day to see if any trees or buildings shade the area.
+Take a good look at the proposed area for planting at different times of day to see if any trees or buildings shade the area.
 Some shade where partial sun is available can be a good thing during those hotter days of summer, as it provides some relief from the intense sun and extreme heat.

 Along with the proper feeding, make sure your roses are watered well.
 Lack of water, especially on hot summer days, doubles down on the stress factor the rosebushes must deal with.
 Stresses and shock will cause Knock Out roses to stop blooming and become more susceptible to fungal or disease attacks.

-In my rose gardens, I have chosen to use a very good earth-friendly fungicide called Green Cure.
+In my rose gardens, I have chosen to use a very good earth-friendly commercial fungicide.
 Using the product at the rate noted on the label will indeed cure any fungal problems.
 Choosing earth-friendly products to spray for any pest problem as a first choice is best, as harsh chemical sprays can simply add to the overall stress, thus limiting bloom production.

 Even though one of the big selling points for Knock Out rosebushes is that they are self-cleaning, trimming off the old, spent blooms “precisely” below the base of the old bloom will encourage bloom production.